 Avoid starting any fires in dry situations and on windy days.
 Even the most carefully attended fire can quickly get out of control if conditions are right.

-Make sure the area you plan to have a controlled burn does not currently have a fire ban http://www.albertafirebans.ca
+Make sure the area where you plan to have a controlled burn does not currently have a fire ban http://www.albertafirebans.ca

 We do not recommend having large fires.
 If there is a lot of material to burn, splitting it into a series of smaller piles that can easily be managed is preferred